-This course is built around a term project that each of you will complete to integrate and apply your understanding of GIS system design in the context of an application scenario you choose.
+This course is built around a term project that each of you will complete to integrate and apply your understanding of GISystem design in the context of an application scenario you choose.
 You will select ONE project option from the list below and complete a system design proposal.
-To a large degree, you will have the freedom to shape the specifics of your term project around a GIS system context that you desire.
-I hope that this allows you to either focus on a topic related to your day-to-day work, or choose an area that sparks your curiosity.
+To a large degree, you will have the freedom to shape the specifics of your term project around a GISystem context that you desire.
+I hope that this allows you to either focus on a topic related to your day-to-day work or choose an area that sparks your curiosity.

 Each week, you will notice at least one page of the lesson dedicated to a goal or assignment associated with your term project.
-In about half of those lessons, you will have one graded deliverable related to your final project.
+Each week, you will also have one graded deliverable related to your final project.
 I've developed a project schedule that is designed to make sure you make steady progress on the term project and that also ensures that we have one full round of draft editing to refine your work.

 Term Project Options

-Here are four options you have for your term project.
+Here are five options you have for your term project.
 You should choose one of these options.
 If you have another project idea in mind that you think would work well, send me a note so we can talk about it.
-Your idea may be an excellent alternative to these pre-canned options - please do not feel like you have to stick closely to one of these!
+Your idea may be an excellent alternative to these pre-canned options,

 Deliverables (for Future Lessons)

-In this lesson you need to think about the term project assignment for this class.
-You can, this week or next, complete the assignment of delivering one paragraph abstract about your chosen project.
+In this lesson, you need to think about the term project assignment for this class.
+This week you will complete the topic idea assignment and literature search found in Canvas.
 Make sure the project is one that is related to GIS design as outlined above.
-The project should be one that you are interested and engaged with, so that it is something you want to complete.
+The project should be one that you are interested in and engaged with so that it is something you want to complete.
 If you are completely stuck for an idea, now is the time to contact the instructor with a range of things that interest you -- so they can help you choose.

 The term project includes the following deliverables that will be assigned to you in future lessons:

-- 1 paragraph project abstract indicating which project option you chose and describing in general terms what you will cover (5 points, 5% of your grade) - assigned in Lesson 2
+- Topic Idea Assignment indicating which project option you chose and describing in general terms what you will cover - assigned in lesson 1

-- 5 Minute Video Presentation of Term Project Highlights (10 points, 5% of your grade) - assigned in Lesson 9
+- 5 Minute Video Presentation of Term Project Highlights - assigned in lesson 9

-Look for details on each deliverable (including specific due dates) in future lessons.
+Look for details on each deliverable (including specific due dates) on the Canvas calendar.